Sumpter, Jason Issacs, Rachel Hurd Wood, Richard Briers, Lynn

 Peter Pan really is a boy!
 See, in all the prior Peter Pans to

-date he's either been waifish women or a middle-aged man.
-Here,
+date he's either a waifish women or a middle-aged man.
+Here, the

-the story as its author had written.
+the story.
 Does it work?
 Oh, yes indeed.

 .
 Wendy Darling (Rachel Hurd Wood) and her brothers

 are adventurous sorts.
-Though, as clever as their tales of pirates
+As clever as their tales of pirates and

 from their attic bedroom walls.